 Both male and female vocals are articulate, clear, and transparent.
 Both are smooth sounding, without feeling aggressive or to the point it becomes shouty.
 Details are easy to hear.
 Vocal layering is incredibly clear and distinct, especially evident with overlapping vocals.

 Instruments also sound very natural on the Timeless.
-Listening to instrumentals, the timbre of wind and strings instruments are accurate, textures are distinguishable and not mushed into simple notes.
+Listening to instrumentals, the timbre of wind and strings instruments are accurate, and textures are distinguishable and not mushed into simple notes.
 Even with busy tracks, instruments are distinguishable, replicating each instrument accurately.

-Timeless has airy and crisp treble, a marginal advantage over most dynamic driver IEMs.
+Timeless has airy and crisp treble, marginal advantage over most dynamic driver IEMs.
 Although it is on the bright side, it is tuned well such that it’s neither harsh nor fatiguing.

 Treble extends well with the Timeless.
 Presence and brilliance are prominent, with the right sparkle, clarity, and airiness.
 Treble sounds energetic, with the cymbals a bit splashy with each hit.
 It has an extended shimmer with realistic decay.

 Although Timeless has a bit of a treble uptick, there was no sibilance.
 Pronunciations are natural-sounding, without over-emphasis on ‘s’.
 Plucks on acoustic guitars are also crisp, well-controlled, and well replicated.

 Soundstage (including imaging)